-Assessment and review of children with SEND
+Assessment and review of children with SEN

-There are termly pupil progress meetings where progress of all children is discussed with the class teacher including children with SEND.
+There are termly pupil progress meetings where progress of all children is discussed with the class teacher including children with SEN.

-All children who are on the SEND register are reviewed termly.
+All children who are on the SEN register are reviewed termly with parents via their IEP reviews.
 Those who have overcome their barriers to learning and are attaining levels in line with their underlying ability will be discussed with parents/carers and if parents/carers are in agreement they will no longer receive SEN Support.

 Children with an EHCP have a formal annual review which parents/carers and all external agencies are invited to attend.
 A sufficiently long period of notice for these reviews is given to ensure maximum attendance.

-Where behavioural needs are extreme and a child may be at risk of exclusion, a Pastoral Support Plan (PSP) will be implemented which will be reviewed every 3-5 weeks in a multi-agency meeting.
-This will take the place of the IEP.
+Where behavioural needs are extreme and a child may be at risk of exclusion, a Pastoral Support Plan (PSP) will be implemented which will be reviewed every 3-5 weeks often in a multi-agency meeting.
+This will take the place of any IEPs.